Pathways to Success: Co-Designing Micro-credentials and LERs for K-12 Learners – Digital Promise

 Pathways to Success: Co-Designing Micro-credentials and LERs for K-12 Learners

 Digital Promise recently conducted co-design sessions with two partner organizations to explore the opportunities and considerations for implementing competency-based micro-credentials (MCs) and learning and employment records (LERs) for K-12 students.
 MCs and LERs have the potential to address skill recognition gaps and enable historically and systematically excluded learners to have more agency and control over their learning.
-Our partners included Jobs for Maine’s Graduates (JMG), a non-profit serving more than 12,000 students a year throughout Maine’s 16 countries that is focused on strengthening Maine’s workforce and economy by providing students with guidance, opportunities, and skills to be successful in their careers, and Talladega City Schools, a school district located in the rural community of Talladega, Alabama, serving about 1,460 students at four schools.
+Our partners included JMG, a non-profit serving more than 12,000 students a year throughout Maine’s 16 countries that is focused on strengthening Maine’s workforce and economy by providing students with guidance, opportunities, and skills to be successful in their careers, and Talladega City Schools, a school district located in the rural community of Talladega, Alabama, serving about 1,460 students at four schools.
 Over 90 percent of students in the district qualify for free or reduced lunch, and about 70 percent of students are African Americans.

 What Are Competency-based Micro-Credentials and Learning Employment Records?